ecoplan-avanta/n8n-nodes-avanta/README.md

 4. Note your API base URL including store scope (typically `https://your-domain.com/rest/STORE_CODE` or `https://your-domain.com/rest/all` for all stores)

 #### Authentication Method
-The Avanta API uses **Bearer Token Authentication**.
+The avanta API uses **Bearer Token Authentication**.
 All API requests must include the access token in the Authorization header:

 ```
 Authorization: Bearer YOUR_ACCESS_TOKEN